drankush/VoxRad/README.md

 # 🚀 VOXRAD

-VOXRAD is a voice transcription application for radiologists leveraging voice transcription models and large language models to restructure and format reports as per predefined user instruction templates.
+VOXRAD is a voice transcription application for radiologists leveraging voice transcription and large language models to restructure and format reports as per predefined user instruction templates.

 **Welcome to The VOXRAD App! 🌟 🎙**